 There can be no compromise in terms of deliverables.
-Simple methods can help bring down app development cost considerably without compromising on functionality and features.
+Simple methods can help bring down mobile app development cost considerably without compromising on functionality and features.

-Here are 7 of the top strategies that can be used to slash the app development costs without impacting the features and functionality.
+Here are 7 of the top strategies that can be used to slash the mobile app development costs without impacting the features and functionality.

-Leveraging features of a device only when necessary – Depending on the nature of the solution, apps may use the inbuilt features of the device.
+Depending on the nature of the solution, apps may use the inbuilt features of the device.
 For instance, a social media app need not necessarily have access to information about the users present location.
 Similarly, an app that is used for online access to educational material need not have access to the GPS or accelerometer.
 Apps may require information from the inbuilt features of the devices only in specific functions.
 Businesses need to use these functions only when necessary, and this will help in cutting the costs towards building the app, remove clutter and most importantly slash costs.